jpocon/jpocon.github.io/_pages/about.md

 Jon is a current PhD student in the [Department of Geography at the University of California, Los Angeles](https://geog.ucla.edu/).
 He specializes in remote sensing of the environment with a particular interest in socio-ecological systems.
 Jon also engages students in best practices in cartography and geographic information systems (GIS).

+Jon and his advisor, Dr. Thomas W. Gillespie, have been awarded a three-year grant from the County of Los Angeles Department of Public Health to apply optical/hyperspectral remote sensing to urban forest health assessment.
+The project is entitled “Optimizing the planning and management of Los Angeles County's urban forest”.

 ---